6. The CAISAR modelling language

 forall i: index. valid_index v i -> f v[i]

-(** Returns a vector that represents the application of a model
+(** Returns an output vector resulting from the application of a model

 on an input vector. **)